bryan-hoang/astro-barrier-game-parody/README.md

 # Astro Barrier

-A project created during a hackathon
+A project created during a hackathon.
+Note: I have not tested the game since demoing it at the competition, so there still may be some bugs.

 Notes made while planning: